How to apply

 - Must be a full-time student in an accredited institution, and be returning to full-time studies for the next academic term.

-- Asset: Bilingualism
+- Asset: bilingualism

 - Experience in volunteerism and community engagement

-- Experience using social media
+- Experience in social media content creation – written and visual

 - Experience in creating and delivering presentations